religion mythology archaeology history

 tortures suffered by the scapegoats resembles the executions portrayed in later legendary Acts of Christian

-written in different and rougher Latin than Tacitus's other, more well-known works.
-Furthermore, in all of
+and rougher Latin than Tacitus's other, more well-known works.
+Furthermore, in all of Tacitus's other works,

-decades earlier?
-And whom Nero supposedly had blamed for the infamous fire that almost destroyed Rome?
-And who
+whom Nero supposedly had blamed for the infamous fire that almost destroyed Rome?
+And who were allegedly

-were allegedly horribly persecuted—yet, not one other writer of the time or thereafter recorded these
+horribly persecuted—yet, not one other writer of the time or thereafter recorded these significant facts?
+(For

 Forbes Claim No. 19: Josephus is a credible source because he mentions Jesus twice and only one